sass/sass/spec/js-api/deprecations.d.ts.md

 Creates a new `Version` with its `major`, `minor`, and `patch` fields set to the corresponding arguments.

+All of `major`, `minor`, and `patch` must be non-negative integers, or else the compiler must throw an error.

 ```ts
 constructor(major: number, minor: number, patch: number);
 ```